mgurley/inav/README.md

 The Inflection Navigator is a hybrid application composed of the following components:

 1. A light-weight patient and provider registry written in Ruby on Rails.
-1. A protocol and patient-calendar management Java web application utilizing the Patient Study Calendar -- a National Cancer Institute caBIG® open source software application.
+1. A protocol and patient-activity management Java web application utilizing the National Cancer Institute caBIG®'s Patient Study Calendar -- an open-source software application.
 1. The ESUP CAS Server configured to authenticate against a non-encrypted, file-based store of users.
-This configuration should only be used for testing purposes.
-For a production deployment, the packaged CAS server should be replaced by an existing CAS sever or be reconfigured to authenticate against a secure store of users.
-See [http://esup-casgeneric.sourceforge.net/install.html ](http://esup-casgeneric.sourceforge.net/install.html) for further details.
+(This configuration should only be used for testing purposes.
+For a production deployment, an institutional CAS server should be used or the ESUP CAS server should reconfigured to authenticate against a secure store of users -- for example an LDAP server.
+See [http://esup-casgeneric.sourceforge.net/install.html ](http://esup-casgeneric.sourceforge.net/install.html) for further details.)
 1. A proxy call back application to enable the patient/provider registry Ruby on Rails application to make CAS proxy calls to the Patient Study Calendar.
 See the documentation for the RubyCAS-Client for an explanation of running a separate Rails application to enable CAS proxying: [http://rubycas-client.rubyforge.org/](http://rubycas-client.rubyforge.org/)

 Despite this hybrid architecture, a seamless end-user experience is provided by a shared look and feel, inter-application communication via RESTful API calls and the implementation of the single sign on Central Authentication Service protocol.